 While these one-of-a-kind events are being staged in the United States’ East Central Illinois, translations of the work make their way to all kinds of venues.
 Solo versions – part live performance, part cinematic documentation – tour theaters, auditoriums, living rooms, and film festivals.
 Shatterglass Studios have shot gorgeous video footage at each of these performances.
 With this footage I edit a film documenting each performance.
 DVD’s and digital files are available from these events, giving them longer life and providing classes access to some of the ideas and aspects of the work.
 Finally, for each Unreliable Bestiary performance I’m making a book.
 When I finish the last performance of this life-long project, there will be an encyclopedic collection of 26 delicious, gorgeous little books.

-Supported by a Guggenheim Fellowship, my three years of research for BEAR has taken me to Yellowstone, northern Minnesota, and residencies at the MacDowell Colony (New Hampshire), the Ucross Foundation (Wyoming), and the Taft-Nicholson Environmental Humanities Center (Montana).
+Supported by a Guggenheim Fellowship, my three years of research for BEAR has taken me to Yellowstone, northern Minnesota, and residencies at MacDowell (New Hampshire), the Ucross Foundation (Wyoming), and the Taft-Nicholson Environmental Humanities Center (Montana).

 I wrote, co-directed, performed and produced BEAR.
 Collaborators included choreographer/performer/co-director Jennifer Allen, costume designer Susan Becker, composer Chris Peck, lighting designer Valerie Oliveiro, puppet designer Chris Green, and environmental designer Andy Warfel.
 The BEAR installation artists were Mike Collins, Karin Hodgin-Jones, Maria Lux, Phil Orr, Jason Patterson, and Nicki Werner with thanks to Kylie Reed-Black and Will Arnold.